Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to setup Azure Alerts for Service Fabric Linux node performance counters.md

 echo "this has been written via cse $(date)" >> $log_file
 ```

-For use with CSE protectedSetting or setting 'script', the script above will need to be converted to base64 string as shown below.
+For use with CSE in 'protectedSettings' or 'settings', property 'script' value should be set to the script above converted to base64 string as shown below.

 ```powershell
   $inputString = @'